blocktransfer/py-TAD3-horizon/README.md

 Rename to `master-identity-account-mapping.txt`

-- Note: Unfortunately, this is soon to be depricated in favor of programmatic PII access and management.
-We will work on publishing a test database for external audit workflows in due time.
+- This is soon to be depricated in favor of programmatic PII access and management.
+- We will work on publishing a test database for external audit workflows in due time.

-# Things we will never do
+## Things we will never do
 - Charge fees for standard activities
 - Sell investor data to third parties
 - Set unrequired trading restrictions